"""Utilities for ActivityStreams 1 objects.

 changed(obj_b, obj_a, field, 'activity[object]')

-for field in ('objectType', 'verb', 'to', 'content', 'location',
+for field in ('objectType', 'verb', 'to', 'displayName', 'content',

-'image')):
+'summary', 'location', 'image')):

 return True

-if (changed(before, after, 'inReplyTo', 'inReplyTo', ignore=('author',)) or
+(changed(before, after, 'inReplyTo', 'inReplyTo', ignore=('author',)) or

-changed(obj_b, obj_a, 'inReplyTo', 'object.inReplyTo', ignore=('author',))):
+changed(obj_b, obj_a, 'inReplyTo', 'object.inReplyTo', ignore=('author',)))):

 return True